timescale/docs/install/installation-debian.md

 ### Setting up the TimescaleDB extension

-   Before you create a TimescaleDB extension
+Restart PostgreSQL and create the TimescaleDB extension:

 1. Restart the service after enabling TimescaleDB with `timescaledb-tune`: